duncanbradley/ug_project/README.md

 # Undergraduate Project on Message-Level Prediction During Reading

 Use 'fixing_participant_numbers' script to prepare all data files before using analysis scripts.
+Script 'condition_item_slope_analysis' is for assessing assessing the direction of the effect of condition (facilitated/unfacilitated)

 Data files: